lycheeverse/lychee/README.md

 - `0` for success (all links checked successfully or excluded/skipped as configured)
 - `1` for missing inputs and any unexpected runtime failures or config errors
 - `2` for link check failures (if any non-excluded link failed the check)

+### Ignoring links

+You can exclude links from getting checked by either specifying regex patterns with `--exclude` (e.g. `--exclude example\.(com|org)`) or by using an "exclude file" (`--exclude_file`), which allows you to list multiple regular expressions for exclusion (one pattern per line).
+If a file named `.lycheeignore` exists in the current working directory, its contents are excluded as well.

 ## Library usage